btigi/DesktopMirror/readme.md

 # Usage

-A configuration file named config.json is automatically created in %HOMEDRIVE%%HOMEPATH%\AppData\Roaming\DesktopMirror is one does not exist.
+A configuration file named config.json is automatically created in %HOMEDRIVE%%HOMEPATH%\AppData\Roaming\DesktopMirror if one does not exist.
 The configuration options are:

 - `CloseOnEscape`: close the window if the ESC key is pressed
 - `TargetMonitor`: the monitor id the window should be displayed on, an integer value or `null` for the current monitor